 In the early 1990s, much of the North American Hare Krishna population relocated to a small town outside of Gainesville, Florida.
 This sleepy little town had a Hare Krishna school, (though it wasn’t a boarding school as those were beginning to be phased out by the ’90s), cheap land (by this time pretty much all the first generation of converts were looking to move out of the temples and be fully independent homeowners), and a reasonable amount of job opportunities (unlike a number of Hare Krishna communities that were so remote that there was little option but for people to be financially dependent on the temple).
 Fortuitously, there was also a decent university and a community college nearby, which made it easy for my generation of children who grew up in Hare Krishna religion to go to college.

-My parents rented for a couple of years and then purchased some land and bought a home.
-The back of our property connected with the back of the temple’s property and I could walk to the Hare Krishna school that was on the temple property through the woods, which were really more of a swamp.
-My life was fairly normal in many ways.
-All my friends at this point live in homes they owned or rented apartments, we went trick or treating on Halloween, watched movies and television, played sports and video games, and had sleepovers.
+By this time my life was fairly normal in many ways.
+All my friends at this point lived in homes they owned or rented apartments, we went trick or treating on Halloween, watched movies and television, played sports and video games, and had sleepovers.
 There was a Hare Krishna community Thanksgiving party complete with an annual community football game.
 I still miss those games!
 Most of my friends celebrated Christmas, though my family never did.
-However that was more about the dysfunction of our family than our religion.
+However, that was more about the dysfunction of our family than our religion.
 We played soccer in the local rec league, which ended up being one of the biggest factors speeding up our integration into the local community.
 Eventually, the majority of the local high school soccer team was Hare Krishnas, and all the best players were Hare Krishnas.
-A couple went on to play in college.
-And one of the soccer stars was also the valedictorian.
+A couple went on to play in college, and one of the soccer stars was also the valedictorian.

-Looking back at my Hare Krishna schooling and the way I was raised life wasn’t bad.
+Looking back at my Hare Krishna schooling and the way I was raised, life wasn’t bad.
 It was much better than many people’s in America who grow up in extreme poverty and obviously much more privileged than the lives of those in extreme poverty in undeveloped countries.
-And when I was a part of the organization I always defended the way we were raised.
-In some ways I had a much culturally richer upbringing than your average middle class American.
-I got to do a lot travelling and meet people from all over the world.
-And I was brought up to think about important and meaningful questions rather than simply be a mindless consumer.
-But despite all that I now realize that we were significantly under privileged in terms of education and how we were being prepared for our future.
-In a weird sense we were worse off than someone who was poorer in that we had no one to give us any advice about how to approach college or even why we should go to college.
-Our parents either didn’t have any idea how important an education is and were completely unaware of the possibilities that education opens up or they just didn’t value those possibilities, or maybe some combination of those.
+When I was a part of the religion, I always defended the way we were raised.
+In some ways, I had a much culturally richer upbringing than your average middle-class American.
+I got to do a lot traveling and meet people from all over the world.
+And I was brought up to think about important and meaningful questions rather than simply being a mindless consumer.
+Despite all that, I now realize that we were significantly underprivileged in terms of education and how we were being prepared for our future.
+In a weird sense, we were worse off than someone who was poorer, in that we had no one to give us any advice about how to approach college or even why we should go to college.
+Our parents either didn’t have any idea how important an education is and were completely unaware of the possibilities that education opens up, or they just didn’t value those possibilities, or maybe some combination of the two.

 Our education was fairly one-dimensional.
-We didn’t learn anything literature, history, or science, but we did do a lot of scripture and philosophy and even some critical thinking.
-Towards the end of my time in the Hare Krishna school, we got a new teacher and in his English class we read 1984 and Animal Farm which were the only books we read in school outside of our religious scriptures.
+We weren’t exposed to books or information from sources outside of the religious tradition, but we did do a lot of scripture and philosophy, and even some critical thinking.
+Towards the end of my time in the Hare Krishna school, we got a new teacher and in his English class we read 1984 and Animal Farm, which were the only books we read in school outside of our religious scriptures.
 I was probably around 14 at the time.
-At this point the plan for all of us was that we would transfer to the local community college as dual enrollment students to complete our last two years of high school there and earn college credit at the same time.
+At this point, the plan for all of us was that we would transfer to the local community college as dual enrollment students to complete our last two years of high school there and earn college credit at the same time.
 So, by this point most of our schoolwork was studying for the college placement test we needed to pass to take college classes once we transferred.

-Excited to discovered this new and inspiring source of knowledge, I bought another textbook: Classical Modern Philosophers.
+Excited to have discovered this new and inspiring source of knowledge, I bought another textbook: Classical Modern Philosophers.
 If you know anything about philosophy you know this book was very, very different from Plato’s Apology, which is more religious than philosophical.
 There seemed to be very little passion to know the truth.
 They talked about what was true, but they didn’t put their lives on the line in pursuit of truth like Socrates did.
-And in my young mind I thought they weren’t truly religious or spiritual.
-Now I know that is not fair as many of the classical modern philosophers like Descarte, Locke, Leibniz, Berkeley, and Kant were deeply religious.
-However by the time I got to monads, Liebniz’s explanation of the ultimate nature of reality, I was done with Western philosophy, at least for the time being.
+In my young mind, I thought they weren’t truly religious or spiritual.
+Now I know that is not fair as many of the classical modern philosophers like Descartes, Locke, Leibniz, Berkeley, and Kant were deeply religious.
+However by the time I got to monads, Leibniz’s explanation of the ultimate nature of reality, I was done with Western philosophy, at least for the time being.

 This period of reading the religious teachings that I grew up with and wanting to surrender to God but feeling like I wasn’t ready to make that commitment probably went on for a few months.
-And in the mean time I was still going out and partying.
+In the meantime I was still going out and partying.
 One night I went to a party at a friend’s house who was in high school.
-I sort of knew the people there, but not well having done dual enrollment at the community college instead of high school.
-I felt alone, isolated, and on the wrong path.
+I sort of knew the people there, but not well.
+I felt alone, isolated, and like I was on the wrong path.
 I wanted to stop drinking and commit to practicing my religion.
 I should probably note that being a Hare Krishna is not like being a Protestant, Catholic, or Jew.
 Taking the religion seriously involves a one hundred percent commitment to loving God every second of every day.
-Alcohol is out of the question, as is television, sports and anything that isn’t chanting, praying, or reading scripture.
-And all members are supposed to get up at 3:30 every morning to attend services at the temple and meditation on beads for at least two hours a day.
-Of course, there are plenty of Hare Krishna’s who don’t practice quite that strictly, or who no longer practice that strictly.
-But there are some that do and if I was going to be a Hare Krishna I was going to be serious about it.
-So, I was at this party, feeling like I shouldn’t be there and should instead be devoting every second of my life to thinking about Krishna and chanting Hare Krishna.
-In this weird state of mind I went to use the bathroom and I saw a page-a-day calendar on the counter.
+Alcohol is out of the question, as is television, sports, and anything that isn’t chanting, praying, or reading scripture.
+All members are supposed to get up at 3:30 every morning to attend services at the temple and meditate on beads for at least two hours a day.
+Of course, there are plenty of Hare Krishna’s who don’t practice quite that strictly, or who no longer practice at all.
+But there are some that do, and if I was going to be a Hare Krishna I was going to be serious about it.
+So, I was at this party feeling like I shouldn’t be there and should instead be devoting every second of my life to thinking about Krishna, and chanting Hare Krishna.
+I went to use the bathroom and I saw a page-a-day calendar on the counter.
 On that date’s page, I saw two questions:

 - If you were stuck on a desert island what book would you want to read?